 Nowadays, potential clients are doing a large amount of research online before they pick up the phone.
 In fact 70% of the decision who to hire is made before they even talk to you.

 As a result, as a basis for our contractor lead generation strategy we should provide useful content – or blog.
-By blogging we will be seen as an expert in our niche, a helpful person, and someone that is an effective communicator.
+Blogging allows us to be seen as an expert in our niche.
+And also:

 - Help us get found on Google

 - Allows us to refer articles in emails, on the phone, and in person

 - Provides content for newsletters and social media

 - Allows us to be seen as a knowledgeable expert

 - Keep our bounce ratio low, help seo